e-ucm/t-mon/README.md

 ### xAPISG-GamesStartedCompleted

-It displays a pie chart of games started and completed.
+Displays a pie chart of games started and completed.

 ![games started completed](docs/images/games_started_and_completed.png)

 ### xAPISG-PlayersProgress

-It displays a line chart showing progress over time for each player.
+Displays a line chart showing progress over time for each player.

 ![progress](docs/images/players_progress.png)

 ### xAPISG-VideosSeenSkipped

-It displays a bar chart showing for each video the total number of times it has been seen and skipped.
+Displays a bar chart showing, for each video, the total number of times it has been seen and skipped.

 ![videos](docs/images/videos_seen_skipped.png)

 ### xAPISG-CompletablesProgress

-It displays a bar chart showing for each player the progress achieved in the different completables of the game as well as in the total game.
+Displays a bar chart showing, for each player, the progress achieved in the different completables of the game -- as well as in the total game.

 ![completables progress](docs/images/completable_progress.png)

 ### xAPISG-CompletablesProgressIncreaseDecrease

-It displays a points/line chart showing for each player in function of time the progress increase or decrease of different completables of the game.
+Displays a points/line chart showing, for each player, the progress along time: increase or decrease of different completables of the game.

 ![completables progress incdec](docs/images/completable_progress_increase_decrease_DolorToracicoCompletable.png)

 ### xAPISG-CompletablesScores

-It displays a bar chart showing the score achieved by players in the different completables.
+Displays a bar chart showing the score achieved by players in the different completables.

 ![completables scores](docs/images/completable_scores.png)

 ### xAPISG-CompletablesTimes

-It displays a bar chart showing for each completable the maximum and minimum time of completion by players.
+Displays a bar chart showing, for each completable, the maximum and minimum time of completion by players.

 ![completables times](docs/images/completable_time.png)

 ### xAPISG-CorrectIncorrectPlayer

-It displays a bar chart showing for each user the number of correct and incorrect alternatives selected in multiple-choice questions.
+Displays a bar chart showing, for each user the number of correct and incorrect alternatives selected in multiple-choice questions.

 ![correct incorrect player](docs/images/correct_incorrect_per_player.png)

 ### xAPISG-CorrectIncorrectQuestion

-It displays a bar chart showing the total number of correct and incorrect alternatives selected by players in each multiple-choice question.
+Displays a bar chart with the total number of correct and incorrect alternatives selected by players in each multiple-choice question.

 ![correct incorrect question](docs/images/correct_incorrect_per_question.png)

 ### xAPISG-AlternativesSelectedQuestion

-It displays multiple bar charts showing the alternatives selected in each multiple-choice question.
+Displays multiple bar charts showing the alternatives selected in each multiple-choice question.

 ![alternatives](docs/images/selected_answers_per_questions_CapitalOfFlorida.png)

 ### xAPISG-ItemsInteracted

-It displays a multiple bar chart and a heatmap showing the number of times the player has interacted with the item.
+For each item, a bar-chart displaying, for that item, the number of times that each player interacted with it.

 ![interacted bar](docs/images/interaction_with_item_LivingroomDoor.png)

+A heatmap showing how many times each player interacted with each item.

 ![interacted heatmap](docs/images/HeatMap_interaction_with_item_by_players.png)

-Also, it displays a bubble chart showing a bubble in function of the average number of players who have interacted with the item in a certain period of time.
+Also, a bubble chart displaying item interactions as a function of time.
+Larger bubbles indicate more players interacting with the item at that time-period.

 ![interacted bubble](docs/images/bubbleChart_item_interacted_function_time_by_all_players.png)

 ### xAPISG-ItemsActionTypeInteracted

-It displays a multiple bar chart showing for each action type (e.g. talk_to) the total number of times the player has interacted with it.
+Displays a multiple bar chart showing, for each action type (e.g. `talk_to`), the total number of times the player has interacted with it.

 ![interacted action type](docs/images/interaction_with_item_by_action_type_Persona.png)

 ### xAPISG-AccessedAccessible

-It displays a multiple bar chart and a heatmap showing for each accessible the total number of time the player has accessed the accessible.
+For each accessible, a bar-chart displaying, for that accessible, the number of times that each player accessed it.

 ![accessible bar](docs/images/accessed_accessible_zone_endDay.png)

+A heatmap showing how many times each player accessed each accessible.

 ![accessible heatmap](docs/images/HeatMap_accessed_accessible_by_players.png)

-Also, it displays a bubble chart showing a bubble in function of the average number of players who have accessed the accessible in a certain period of time.
+Also, a bubble chart displaying access to each accessible as a function of time.
+Larger bubbles indicate more players accessing an accessible at that time-period.

 ![accessible bubble](docs/images/bubbleChart_accessibles_function_time_by_all_players.png)

 ### xAPISG-MenusSelected

-It displays multiple bar charts showing for each menu the number of times each player select an option.
+For each selection-menu, a bar-chart displaying, for that menu, the number of times that each player selected each option.

 ![menu](docs/images/response_selected_for_each_person_in_menu_Inicio.png)